-The third generation SuperFlash® cell has been used in both stand-alone and embedded flash memory products for over 3 years.
-As of mid-2012, SST and its partners have shipped more than 400 million units based on this architecture.
+The third generation SuperFlash® cell has been used in both stand-alone and embedded flash memory products since 2010.
 This self-aligned triple-poly cell uses split-gate architecture, has floating-gate poly as a storage element and has 5 nodes for Read, Erase, and Program operations:

 - lD-line (WL)

 The process of forming the third generation cell is simpler than that of the second generation cell, despite the presence of the additional nodes to enhance the scaling and performance.
 The floating-gate is self-aligned to both the active and coupling gate.
 Both word-line and erase gate are created through logic poly-silicon deposition.
 Drain and source junctions come from standard CMOS logic process.
 The third generation cell has been scaled from 110nm to 28nm technology nodes.

 ESF3 Cell Operations

 - Erase: Erase operation uses ploy-to-poly tunneling with the field enhancing poly injector.